Ara-Chobanyan/Find-Students-Average/README.md

 # What I struggled with

-- Struggled in creating tests for taking in user inputs, really need to work on those types of test and to do more research on them.
+- In creating tests for taking in user inputs, really need to work on those types of test and to do more research on them.
-- Struggled for a bit in making a test to compare two slice variables, then I realized oh wait I need to check the indexes.
+- Had issues for a bit in making a test to compare two slice variables, then I realized oh wait I need to check the indexes.
-- Had trouble in creating exportable functions with a custom return type, so I had to keep experimenting with there return values.
+- Trouble in creating exportable functions with a custom return type, so I had to keep experimenting with there return values.

 # Credit